hunter-teacher-cert/work_csci70900-ischeff/meth1/01_lesson.md

 time: 10 minutes

 *Think-Write-Pair-Share:*
 If you had to explain the process of decomposition to a younger sibling, how would you do it?
 What skills would they need to learn to be able to successfully decompose a more complex problem into a simpler one?

+Students will respond individually on notecards to be collected.

 ---